 Ducks often love fruit and I though I might give some more tips on fruits that ducks can eat.

 Always be sure to check if a fruit can be fed to a duck, because if give then wrong fruit can cause health issues for the duck.
+Make sure to see our thorough list of fruits ducks can enjoy.

 So, giving ducks nectarines as a treat in addition to their regular is okay and it can benefit their healthy when fed in moderation.
 They contain natural sugar, so restricting nectarines as a treat is important.
 Otherwise they will eat until there is nothing left and it could impact their health in a negative way, because they might not get enough nutrients they need to grow from their regular diet.